Paternal care

 In biology, paternal care is parental investment provided by a male to his own offspring.
-It is a complex social behaviour in vertebrates associated with animal mating systems, life history traits, and ecology.
-Paternal care may be provided in concert with the mother (biparental care) or, more rarely, by the male alone (so called exclusive paternal care).
+It is a complex social behavior in vertebrates associated with animal mating systems, life history traits, and ecology.
+Paternal care may be provided in concert with the mother (biparental care) or, more rarely, by the male alone (exclusive paternal care).

-The provision of care, by either males or females, is presumed to increase growth rates, quality, and/or survival of young, and hence ultimately increase the inclusive fitness of parents.
+The provision of care, by either males or females, is presumed to increase growth rates, quality, and/or survival of the young, ultimately increasing the inclusive fitness of the parents.
 In a variety of vertebrate species (e.g., about 80% of birds and about 6% of mammals), both males and females invest heavily in their offspring.
-Many of these biparental species are socially monogamous, so individuals remain with their mate for at least one breeding season.
+Many of these bi-parental species are socially monogamous, so individuals remain with their mate for at least one breeding season.

 Exclusive paternal care has evolved multiple times in a variety of organisms, including invertebrates, fishes, and amphibians.

 Mammals

-Male mammals employ different behaviors to enhance their reproductive success (e.g. courtship displays, mate choice).
-However, the benefits of paternal care have rarely been studied in mammals, largely because only 5-10% of mammals exhibit such care (mostly present in primates, rodents and canids).
-In those species in which males provide extensive care for their offspring, indirect evidence suggests that its costs can be substantial.
-For example, mammalian fathers that care for their young may undergo changes in body mass and an increase in production of a number of costly hormones (e.g. androgens, glucocorticoids, leptin).
-Nonetheless, there is evidence that suggest that across all mammals, when males carry and groom their offspring their female partner fecundity increases, and if males provision the females, their litter size tend to be larger.
+Male mammals employ different behaviors to enhance their reproductive success (e.g., courtship displays and mate choice).
+However, the benefits of paternal care have rarely been studied in mammals, largely because only 5-10% of mammals exhibit such care (mostly present in primates, rodents, and canids).
+For species in which males provide extensive care for their offspring, indirect evidence suggests that the costs can be substantial.
+For example, mammalian fathers that care for their young may undergo changes in body mass and an increase in the production of various costly hormones (e.g., androgens, glucocorticoids, leptin).
+Nonetheless, there is evidence suggesting that across all mammals, when males carry and groom their offspring, their female partner's fecundity increases.
+Furthermore, if males provide for the females, their litter size tends to be larger.